djangopackages/djangopackages/docs/opencomparison_settings.rst

 Permissions Settings
 ====================

-Packaginator provides several ways to control who can make what changes to things like packages, features, and grids.
-By default, a Packaginator project is open to contributions from any registered user.
+OpenComparison provides several ways to control who can make what changes to things like packages, features, and grids.
+By default, a OpenComparison project is open to contributions from any registered user.
 If a given project would like more control over this, there are two settings that can be used.